phkehl/ubloxcfg/cfggui/README.md

 * Make database size dynamic / configurable
 * Navigation status page (same stuff as in input window + velocity gage, artificial horizon, etc.)?
 * Button to open/arrange all data windows?
-* Make some screenshots, add to repo, post in upstream discussion topic
 * Implement A-GNSS
 * Add epoch rate [Hz] to nav status (also for logfile!)
 * Messages data win: show tree anyway if hidden but selected message not present (until it is present...)